Corrina Marcoux rolled up her sleeves to show me inner arms peppered with four or so rust-colored bruises.

 Victoria Sullivan, who is running against Craig, has a plan – make the problem a chief priority and “find real solutions to homelessness and the effects of it,” according to her website.

-Glenn Ouellette, who runs for mayor every two years, has penned a 14-page manifesto that explains that homeless people can’t get jobs for all sorts of reasons, including a lack of transportation, drug addiction, mental and physical health problems.
+Glenn Ouellette, who runs for mayor every two years, has penned a 14-page manifesto that explains that homeless people can’t get jobs for all sorts of reasons, including a lack of transportation, drug addiction, and mental and physical health problems.
 And many have jobs but can’t afford rent.

 One of those people is Marc, who was pitching his tent next to Marcoux.
 He makes $15.75 as a temp working at a local distillery.
 He hopes to parlay it into a full-time job that could reach $18 an hour.